department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 #### CMS engineer (create script to be run against the production DB)

-This script will need to be run against the production database by a member of the platform team and should accomplish the following goals:
+- [ ] 21.
+Update this script to be tested on stage and then run against the production database by a member of the platform team to accomplish the following goals:

 - [ ] Remove the migrate_map entry for the old facility
 - [ ] Update the migrate_map entry for the new facility, updating the destid1 from the new nid to the old nid (sql command in drush)